-You can buy the LH test strips in our webshop or at your local pharmacy.
+You can buy LH test strips in our webshop or at your local pharmacy.

 When to test for LH?

-An increase in LH is usually found within 24-48 hours before ovulation.
-It is therefore best to test in the days days before your expected ovulation.
+An increase in LH is usually found within 24-48 hours before ovulation, so it’s best to test in the days before your expected ovulation.

-The Natural Cycles app lets you know when the best time to test is by indicating "LH" in the predictions on the days you should take an LH test — you can see the predictions in the Month and Today views.
+The Natural Cycles app lets you know when the best time to test is by indicating "LH" in the predictions on the days you should take an LH test – you can see the predictions in the Calendar and Today views.
 These LH suggestions are optimized so that you have to take as few tests as possible without missing your peak.
-You can, however, always test more (or less) than what is suggested.
+You can, however, always test more (or less) than what’s suggested.